S-Ramdath/PiglinKiller/README.md

 Do /kp to kill all piglins (in the player's current world).
 Servers (console users) cannot use this command.

+# Where to get?
+See "Releases" section for all available versions.

 # NOTE:
 This plugin does not affect piglin brutes and zombified piglins.